Celebrating Craft & Community

 Four-time San Diego Music Award winner, including 2019 Artist of the Year.
 Shay’s latest release, A Woman Rules the World, is receiving high praise from music critics who are calling the singer “a future blues icon” (Blues Matters!), “one of the next best things in soul music” (Blues and Rhythm Magazine), and “the epitome of a rising star” (Elmore Magazine).

 Up-and-coming Funk/Rock and R&B recording artist/producer and multi-instrumentalist who’s played shows at the House of Blues San Diego’s Voodoo Room and Main Stage, The Irenic, Soma, Backup sang for Grammy-nominated artist Andra Day at the RiseUp As One concert and has been on stage alongside Bootsy Collins.

 Enjoy street fair food classics, along with healthy options, coffee and tea.
-Find out who’s crowed the winner of the Corbin’s Q BBQ contest and visit the Beer Garden to enjoy local brews while you check out what’s on the mainstage.
+Visit the Beer Garden to enjoy local brews while you check out what’s on the mainstage.

 This year’s kid zone is all about interactive and $5 gets you unlimited access all day.
 Check out the bungee run, inflatable basketball court, obstacle course, multiple bounce houses and more!

 Over 100 vendors including, local artisans selling their handmade arts & crafts, boutique bath & body products, fashion apparel, home & garden wares and more!